 CA MUTCD SECTION 6E.01 QUALIFICATIONS FOR FLAGGERS

-Because flaggers are responsible for public safety (and make the greatest number of contacts with the public of any highway worker), it is vital that they receive proper training of safe traffic control practices and public contact techniques.
+Being a traffic control flagger makes you responsible for public safety (along with having more contact with the public than any other highway worker).
+Because of this, it is vital that traffic flaggers receive proper training regarding safe traffic control practices and public contact techniques.
 This is why flaggers must be trained by qualified persons with the experience necessary to effectively instruct workers about the proper fundamentals of flagging moving traffic.

 Flaggers should be able to satisfactorily demonstrate the following abilities:

 - Receive and communicate specific instructions clearly, firmly, and courteously.

 - Move and maneuver quickly in order to avoid potential danger from errant vehicles.

 - Control signaling devices (such as paddles and flags) in order to provide clear and positive guidance to drivers approaching a TTC zone amidst frequently changing situations.

 - Understand and apply safe traffic control practices, even during stressful or emergency situations.

 - Recognize dangerous traffic situations and warn workers within a sufficient amount of time to avoid injury.